ubirch/ubirch-verification-widget/README.md

 - `seal_icon_url` - URL to seal icon
 - `no_seal_icon_url` - URL to no-seal icon
 - `console_verify_url` - URL to console web app verification page
-- `assets_url_prefix` - absolute path to widget's assets

-### assets_url_prefix

-The widget will be used as external script, so, all the URLs it will add to the document will be handled relatively:

-`/assets/some-image.jpg`

-will became

-`www.my-website.com/assets/some-image.jpg`

-instead of using the Ubirch's website.

-To avoid it, you need to specify the absolute path to the console resources.
-Use `assets_url_prefix` field for it.

 ## Usage